safe-graph/DGFraud/README.md

 python xx_main.py --dataset your_dataset
 ```
 or by editing xx_main.py

 ### The structure of code
-The repository is organised as follows:
+The repository is organized as follows:
 - `algorithms/` contains the implemented models and the corresponding example code;
 - `base_models/` contains the basic models (GCN);
 - `dataset/` contains the necessary dataset files;
 - `utils/` contains:
     * loading and splitting the data (`data_loader.py`);
     * contains various utilities (`utils.py`).

 ## Implemented Models

 | Model  | Paper  | Venue  | Reference  |